stevenjdunn/Odd-ends/MinION_workflow.md

 `scp -r ~/data/ user@server.ip.adress.here:/home/user/path/to/directory`

 ### Basecalling
 Next, we call guppy_basecaller.
-There's a whole section on Guppy below, it took me a fair chunk of time to get it optimised for our system.
+There's a whole write up on Guppy [here](https://github.com/stevenjdunn/Odd-ends/blob/master/Guppy_optimisation.md), it took me a fair chunk of time to get it optimised for our system.
 For now, here's the command I use to basecall a standard ligation prep with 14 barcodes:

 `guppy_basecaller --flowcell FLO-MIN106 --kit SQK-LSK109 --recursive -x auto --barcode_kits "EXP-NBD104 EXP-NBD114" --input_path test --save_path test_basecalls --chunk_size 1000 --chunks_per_runner 500 --num_callers 1 --gpu_runners_per_device 1`

 ### Summary Statistics
-After that's finished, you can get a quick overview of the run metrics using Wouter De Coster's excellent Nano suite, starting with NanoStat.
+After that's finished, you can get a quick overview of the run metrics using [Wouter De Coster's excellent Nano suite](https://github.com/wdecoster), starting with NanoStat.
 This gives you an overview of yield, stats on the read length and quality distributions, and a list of the longest reads.

 `NanoStat --summary sequencing_summary.txt > run_stats.txt`